Man who shot unarmed panhandler released from jail on bond

-BATON ROGUE, La.
+BATON ROUGE, La.
 (AP) — A Louisiana man who fatally shot an unarmed panhandler was released from jail on bond Thursday, a week after his arrest and public outcry over the shooting.

 Jace Boyd, 24, posted $300,000 bond and was released Thursday, news outlets reported.